GregWickham/Reanimator/technical.md

 ```
 ... describes the screen's user interface behavior as a state machine.
 The states represent points in the WDS-II user interface at which the console application is waiting for user input; I call such a state the current "focus" of the console application.
 At any moment, the console application has at most one focus within a given session.

-These declarations in the above snippet describe the focus states for the `Inquiry_1` screen:
+These declarations from the above snippet describe the focus states for the `Inquiry_1` screen:
 ```
 public static readonly Message Message_ProgramPath = new Message();
 public static readonly Prompt PromptFor_CustomerID = new Prompt();